CBID2/writetech-accelerator-portfolio-christinebelzie/docs/documentation-tooling/guides/quick-start-guide.md

 ---
 title: Quick Start Guide 🚀
 sidebar_position: 1
-id: "quick-start-guide"
 ---

-## Quick Start Guide 🚀
+Welcome!
 Here’s how to get started with daily.dev in just a few minutes:

-### Step 1: Install the Browser Extension (Recommended) 🚀
+### Step 1: Install the Browser Extension (Recommended) 🌐

 Install the Chrome or Edge extension to replace your new tab with daily.dev.
 This keeps you updated every time you open a new tab.
 You can pause it anytime.